CHI-CityTech/QuantumMusic/musicalParameterDetails.md

 - **Pitch Series**: $\{p_1, p_2, \dots, p_k\}$
 - **Time Series**: $\{t_1, t_2, \dots, t_k\}$

-For example, if we have a melodic sequence of four notes:
+For example, if we have a melodic sequence of four notes (in this case $C4, D4, E4, G4$):
 - Pitches: $\{60, 62, 64, 67\}$
 - Times: $\{0, 1, 2, 3\}$ (measured in beats),
 The melodic series is: